-Climate Investment Summit agenda was to drive in public-private partnerships through collaborations across multiple sets of actors like governments, corporations, asset managers, institutional investors, and international organizations showcasing the best sustainable practices for climate action and promote green economic recovery.
-With a focus on green finance and transition to sustainable evergreen climate solutions, Denmark is delivering a measurable social change and impact within the global ecosystem.
+With a focus on green finance and transition to sustainable evergreen climate solutions, Denmark delivers a measurable social change and impact within the global ecosystem.
 Hosted by The Climate Investment Coalition, a global thought leader formed by a public-private collaboration between the Government of Denmark, Insurance and Pension Denmark – and the Institutional Investors Group on Climate Change (IIGCC) and World Climate Foundation to catalyze Sustainable Development Goal seventeenth goal of public-private partnership for climate solutions.

 “When the private and public sectors join forces, we can make a difference in the real world.
-The Danish pension industry has delivered on its commitment to increase green investments, and now the Danish asset managers have also set an ambitious climate target.
-The next step is to get international institutional investors to join with additional green commitments so we can create a global momentum for green investments.
-That is one of my key priorities towards COP26 next year”, says Danish Minister of Climate, Energy and Utilities Dan Jørgensen, Co-chair of the Climate Investment Coalition, who opened the conference.
+The Danish pension industry has delivered on its commitment to increase green investments, and now the Danish asset managers have set an ambitious climate target.
+The next step is to get international institutional investors to join with additional green commitments to create global momentum for green investments.
+That is one of my key priorities towards COP26 next year”, says Danish Minister of Climate, Energy, and Utilities Dan Jørgensen, Co-chair of the Climate Investment Coalition, who opened the conference.